kimono-koans/httm/README.md

 ## Install via Source

-Installation via a package is suggested for support purposes, but, those *BSD wild childs*, who perhaps can't stop (or won't stop), they can install by piping a script to `bash`:
+Installation via a package is suggested for support purposes, but, those *wild childs*, who perhaps can't stop (or won't stop), they can install by piping a script to `bash`:

 ```bash
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/kimono-koans/httm/master/scripts/install-from-source.bash)"